Bobby Chalmers: Durban City

-In May 1965, soon into the new South African season, the Rhodesian Football Association's application for full membership in global soccer federation FIFA was approved, making it eligible to enter competitive international tournaments such as the World Cup for the first time (starting in 1970, as it was too late to enter qualifying for the 1966 tournament).
+In May 1965, soon into the new South African season, the Rhodesian Football Association's application for full membership in global football federation FIFA was approved, making it eligible to enter competitive international tournaments such as the World Cup for the first time (starting in 1970, as it was too late to enter qualifying for the 1966 tournament).
 Chalmers scored 38 goals for Durban City during the 1965 season, including 22 in the league, as the club finished third, 11 points behind first-placed Highlands Park.
 In the Life Bowl, City reached the final, which was played against Cape Town City at Cape Town's Hartleyvale Stadium.
 Chalmers scored two of his team's goals as Durban City finished 3–1 victors to win the cup for the second time.

 After Chalmers scored six goals for Durban City during the early part of the 1966 season, the club sold him to Durban United for a South African record fee of R20,000.
 Although this record was later surpassed by transfer fees paid for South African-based players by foreign clubs, it remained the most expensive purchase by a South African club when the SANFL was dissolved in 1977.
 Chalmers' final goalscoring tally for Durban City in all competitions was a club record 157—40 more than Salton.